Hungary 2002 "The Fauna of Hungary I"

 The drawing in the miniature sheet’s frame commemorates the 200th anniversary of the foundation of the Natural Science Museum.
 It depicts a column cap, symbolising the institution itself, together with other motifs such as a dinosaur skeleton, fossils, crystals and flint-flakes, symbolising the specialist areas of the museum (the Animal, the Plant, the Earth and Fossil, the Mineral and Rock, and the Anthropological Collections).

-Some examples of prehistoric animal collection of the museum:
+Some examples of prehistoric animals from the collections of the Museum:

 Dinosaurs from collection of the Natural Science Museum of Hungary Pteranodon from collection of the Natural Science Museum of Hungary Mammoth from collection of the Natural Science Museum of Hungary